Languages of the European Union: Languages of Greece

 The official language of Greece is Greek, and recognized minority languages are Armenian, Ladino and Turkish.
 Nevertheless, there are several other languages in Greece, which lack any recognition.
 These are Albanian, Aromanian, Megleno-Romanian (these last two usually being collectively known as "Vlach"), Romani and the Slavic varieties spoken in the country.
-Greece has been described as the only European Union member state that sticks to a "linguistic assimilationist ideology".
+Greek scholar and National and Kapodistrian University of Athens emerita professor Bessie Dendrinos described Greece as the only European Union member state sticking to a "linguistic assimilationist ideology".

 Languages of Italy

 Italy's official language is Italian, although twelve additional languages (namely Albanian, Catalan, German, Greek, Slovene, Croatian, French, Franco-Provençal, Friulian, Ladin, Occitan and Sardinian) have been recognized as minority languages by the 1999 national Framework Law on the Country's historical linguistic minorities, in accordance with the Article 6 of the Italian Constitution.
-However, many languages other than Italian and the above-mentioned twelve are spoken across the country, most of them being either Gallo-Italic or Italo-Dalmatian.
+However, many languages other than Italian and the above-mentioned twelve are spoken across the country, most of them being either Gallo-Italic or Italo-Dalmatian, which lack any sort of official recognition and protection.

 Languages of Spain

 The Spanish governments have sought to give some official status in the EU for the languages of the autonomous communities of Spain, Catalan/Valencian, Galician and Basque.
 The 667th Council Meeting of the Council of the European Union in Luxembourg on 13 June 2005, decided to authorise limited use at EU level of languages recognised by member states other than the official working languages.
 The Council granted recognition to "languages other than the languages referred to in Council Regulation No 1/1958 whose status is recognised by the Constitution of a Member State on all or part of its territory or the use of which as a national language is authorised by law."
 The official use of such languages will be authorised on the basis of an administrative arrangement concluded between the council and the requesting member state.

-Although Basque, Catalan/Valencian and Galician are not nationwide official languages in Spain, as co-official languages in the respective regions – pursuant to Spanish constitution, among other documents – they are eligible to benefit from official use in EU institutions under the terms of 13 June 2005 resolution of the Council of the European Union.
+Although Basque, Catalan/Valencian and Galician are not nationwide official languages in Spain, as co-official languages in the respective regions—pursuant to Spanish constitution, among other documents—they are eligible to benefit from official use in EU institutions under the terms of 13 June 2005 resolution of the Council of the European Union.
 The Spanish government has assented to the provisions in respect of these languages.

 The status of Catalan, spoken by over 9 million EU citizens (just over 1.8% of the total), has been the subject of particular debate.
 On 11 December 1990, the use of Catalan was the subject of a European Parliament Resolution (resolution A3-169/90 on languages in the [European] Community and the situation of Catalan).